taichi-dev/taichi/docs/debugging.rst

     ...

-If that fixed the issue, please report this BUG on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_ to help us improve, if you would like to.
+If turning of optimization fixed the issue, please report this BUG on `GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_ to help us improve, if you would like to.